Belfast boxers pay tribute to fans

-Medal-winning boxers Paddy Barnes and Michael Conlan have returned to Belfast to a rapturous reception from supporters and family and thanked the fans for urging them on to glory.
+Medal-winning boxers Paddy Barnes and Michael Conlan returned to Belfast on Monday night to a rapturous reception from supporters and family and thanked the fans for urging them on to glory.

 Hundreds packed the Titanic Belfast visitor attraction to welcome the bronze medallists home - including six former Olympians from Northern Ireland.

 Barnes became the first boxer from the country to win medals at successive Olympics and paid tribute to the fans for their support.
 "The atmosphere during the fight was unreal," he said.

 Conlan, 20, who won his first medal in his Olympic debut, added: "The support back home was amazing, every fight it was brilliant - you could not hear yourself in the ring."